jonnonz1/nz-statute-book/acts/public/1993/takeovers-act-1993.md

 (1) The Panel may at any time, if it considers that a person may not have acted or may not be acting or may intend not to act in compliance with the takeovers code, after giving that person such written notice of the meeting as the Panel considers appropriate in the circumstances, but in no case exceeding 7 days, hold a meeting for the purpose of determining whether to exercise its powers under this section.
 (2) Where the Panel gives a notice under subsection (1) of this section, it may make a temporary restraining order that is expressed to expire with the close of the second day after the date for which the meeting was convened.
-(3) Following the meeting specified in subsection (1) of this section, the Panel may make a determination— (a) That it is satisfied that the person has acted or is acting or intends to act in compliance with the takeovers code; or (b) That it is not satisfied that the person has acted or is acting or intends to act in compliance with the takeovers code.
+(3) Following the meeting specified in subsection (1) of this section, the Panel may make a determination— (a) that it is satisfied that the person has acted or is acting or intends to act in compliance with the takeovers code; or (b) that it is not satisfied that the person has acted or is acting or intends to act in compliance with the takeovers code.
 (3A) If the Panel makes a determination under subsection (3), the Panel must, as soon as reasonably practicable, give written notice of its reasons for the determination to the person the determination concerns.
 (4) Where the Panel makes a determination on reasonable grounds under subsection (3)(b) of this section, the Panel may, at any time before the close of the second day after the date for which the meeting was convened,—
-  (a) Make a temporary restraining order (relating to the non-compliance with the takeovers code) that is expressed to expire with the close of such day as shall be specified in the order, not being a day that is later than 21 days after the date on which the temporary restraining order is made:
+  (a) make a temporary restraining order (relating to the non-compliance with the takeovers code) that is expressed to expire with the close of such day as shall be specified in the order, not being a day that is later than 21 days after the date on which the temporary restraining order is made:
-  (b) Make an order continuing any temporary restraining order (relating to the non-compliance with the takeovers code) made under subsection (2) of this section until the close of such day as may be specified in the order, not being a day that is later than 21 days after the date on which the temporary restraining order is made:
+  (b) make an order continuing any temporary restraining order (relating to the non-compliance with the takeovers code) made under subsection (2) of this section until the close of such day as may be specified in the order, not being a day that is later than 21 days after the date on which the temporary restraining order is made:
   (c) make a permanent compliance order (relating to the non-compliance with the takeovers code):
   (d) if it makes any order under this subsection, also make an order extending, for a reasonable time, the period for which a takeover offer must remain open.
 (4A) If the Panel makes an order under this section, the Panel—